 Approach

 I am interested in participatory processes for conducting applied research that aim to reach mutually agreed upon goals.
-My work attempts to step beyond ethnographic description by using a problem-oriented lens that addresses topics with management implications, especially in the ancestral lands of indigenous peoples.
+My work attempts to step beyond ethnographic description by using a problem-oriented lens that addresses topics with management implications, especially in the ancestral lands of Indigenous peoples.
 This lens necessitates a context-specific approach that rigorously assesses the ecological, political, and economic dynamics of an area at a particular point in time.
-It also accepts the continual processes of adaption and change inherent in any people-land relationship.
+It also accepts the continual processes of adaptation and change inherent in any people-land relationship.